cedadev/ceda-div-hugo-hinode/content/news/updates/2018/2018-07-16-third-annual-jasmin-conference-presentations-available-now.md

 Dr Victoria Bennett, Head of CEDA said,

-"Fantastic to see the turnout at our third JASMIN conference, it's been a great opportunity to update our users on latest developments, but also provide a forum for users to network and share ideas, and to find out what we can do to help them get the best out of JASMIN to do their science"
+>"Fantastic to see the turnout at our third JASMIN conference, it's been a great opportunity to update our users on latest developments, but also provide a forum for users to network and share ideas, and to find out what we can do to help them get the best out of JASMIN to do their science"
-{.blockquote}

 The huge range of research enabled by JASMIN was reflected in the breadth of presentations at the conference.
 Talks ranged from high resolution climate modelling to the exploitation of JASMIN architecture for multi mission land surface temperature analysis.